sahandp2012p/youtube_comments/README.md

 $ uvicorn api:app
 ```

-Then run this command to open the sever that uses minified code
+Then run this command to open the server that uses minified code
 ```bash
 $ bun preview
 ```